 Overview

-MATH 216 gives students a working knowledge and understanding of descriptive and inferential statistics and how statistics is applied in the sciences, social sciences, and business.
-An important feature of Math 216 is its computer component, which teaches you how to use an industry standard statistical software application to apply the tools of statistics to make practical decisions, prepare reports in the workplace, and effectively complete papers and research projects, in other university courses.
-We cannot underestimate the value of a course which encourages you to use computer software to apply the methods of statistics, in a society which is increasingly dependent on electronic sources of information such as intranet databases, external databases, the Internet, electronic instruments, and point of sales electronic terminals.
-Math 216 is a multi-media course that is designed to appeal to a wide range of students with diverse learning styles.
+An important feature of MATH 216 is its computer component, which teaches you how to use an industry standard statistical software application to apply the tools of statistics to make practical decisions, prepare reports in the workplace, and effectively complete papers and research projects in other university courses.
+Because this course encourages you to use computer software to apply the methods of statistics, it is particularly valuable in a society which is increasingly dependent on electronic sources of information such as intranet databases, external databases, the internet, electronic instruments, and point of sales electronic terminals.

 Outline